-I am looking at a couple of maisonettes in Buntingford which have about 50 years left on the leases. should I be concerned?
+I am tempted by the attractive purchase price for a two maisonettes in Buntingford both have in the region of forty five years left on the leases. should I be concerned?

-There are no two ways about it.
-A leasehold flat in Buntingford is a wasting asset as a result of the reducing lease term.
-The closer the lease gets to its expiry date, the more it adversely affects the value of the property.
-For most buyers and lenders, leases with under eighty years become less and less marketable.
+There is no doubt about it.
+A leasehold apartment in Buntingford is a wasting asset as a result of the reducing lease term.
+The closer the lease gets to its expiry date, the more it adversely affects the value of the premises.
+The majority of buyers and banks, leases with under eighty years become less and less marketable.
 On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
 One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
-Before moving forward with a purchase of a residence with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
+Before moving forward with a purchase of a property with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Buntingford conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
 More often than not it is possible to negotiate informally with the freeholder to extend the lease.
-You may find he or she is happy to negotiate informally and willing to consider your offer straight off, without having to involve anyone else.
-This will save you time and money and it could help you reach a lower price on the lease.
-You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.
+They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
+You need to ensure that the agreed terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.

-Buntingford Conveyancing for Leasehold Flats - Examples of Queries Prior to Purchasing
+Buntingford Conveyancing for Leasehold Flats - Examples of Questions you should ask Prior to Purchasing